khval/NallePuh/not-working.md

 	Octamed Soundstudio 1.03c does not work, (interrupt routine is not working)  (use Matrix insted.)
 	(Needs investigation, can be working in the future.)

- 	Aegis Sonix - does not start, probely can't find chipmem in execbase.
+ 	Aegis Sonix - does not start, probably is not using AvailMem,
+		and can't find chipmem in execbase.

 ## Demos